 The successful pursuit of the assertions made by any taxing authority related to the above noted tax audits or others could result in us owing significant amounts of tax, interest and possibly penalties.
 We believe we have substantial defenses to the asserted positions and have adequately accrued for any probable potential adverse tax impact.
-However, there can be no assurance as to the final resolution of these claims and any resulting proceedings are determined adversely to us, the amounts we may be required to pay could be material.
+However, there can be no assurance as to the final resolution of these claims and any resulting proceedings and if these claims and any ensuing proceedings are determined adversely to us, the amounts we may be required to pay could be material.